Nil by mouth (NBM) means consuming nothing by mouth prior to your admission; no water, no food, no chewing gum, no smoking.

 After general anaesthetic, patients are not permitted to drive any motor vehicle, operate machinery or make any important decisions for at least 24 hours

-If you have any further questions, please email: [email protected] and they someone will get back to you as soon as possible.
+If you have any further questions, please email: [email protected] and someone will get back to you as soon as possible.